 The Great Divorce by C.S Lewis is one of the books that formed some of my views on heaven and hell, and the sins that confine us to a hell (on earth).
 One of the characters in the book, Frank – The Dwarf / Tragedian, haunted me for some time.

-It wasn’t until I was confronted with a certain behaviour by a colleague that I realised I’m stuck in the very same Frank-like behaviours.
+It wasn’t until I was confronted with a certain behavior by a colleague that I realized I’m stuck in the very same Frank-like behaviors.

 Why I’m a lot like Frank

 As a child, I was treated like a ragamuffin with an iron heart, despite being a super sensitive child.
 From my perspective, I had a horrible childhood and therefore ample resources to call on to create my Tragedian.

 I spent most of my relationship building energies on cultivating pity by sharing tragedies of my past, at which point I would awkwardly bat away the consolation received.

 However, with the help of salvation and a lot of counselling, these wounds were being healed.
 After some time, I no longer felt compelled to put these events on display for the sake of generating pity.